-NatWest profits slip | Musk clears out Twitter bosses – Daily Business
+NatWest shares dip on profits slip | Musk's Twitter clear-out – Daily Business

 7am: NatWest

-NatWest, trading as Royal Bank of Scotland north of the border, posted a lower attributable profit of £2.1bn for the nine months to 30 September from £2.5bn last year.
+Shares in NatWest, trading as Royal Bank of Scotland north of the border, fell 7% (17.6p) 230.1p at the open of the London Stock Exchange as the bank warned of changes in customer behaviour.

+It posted a lower attributable profit of £2.1bn for the nine months to 30 September from £2.5bn last year.

 The bank has taken an Impairments charge of £242m for Q3.